Ernyoke/certified-aws-solutions-architect-professional/03-networking/vpc.md

 - Once discovered a DHCP server and a DHCP clients communicate, meaning that the client will get in the end an IP address, a Subnet Mask and Default Gateway address (L3 configuration)
 - DHCP also configures which DNS server should a resource use in a VPC
 - Also configures NTP servers, NetBios Name Servers and Node types
-- For DNS server we can explicitly provide values or we can use `AmazonProvidedDNS`
+- When we are setting which DNS service to use in a VPC we can either explicitly provide values or we can set `AmazonProvidedDNS`
 - We also get allocated 1 or 2 DNS names for the services in the VPC.
 One can be public if the instance has a public IP address allocated
-- Custom DNS names: we can give custom DNS names to EC2 instances if we use our own custom DNS servers
+- Custom DNS names: we can give custom DNS names to EC2 instances if we use our own custom DNS servers.
+To accomplish these we can use DHCP option sets
 - DHCP options sets:
     - Once created option sets can not be changed
     - Can be associated with 0 or more VPCs
-    - Each VPC can have a max of 1 option set associated
+    - Each VPC can have a max of 1 option set associated (it can have 0)
     - We we change a DHCP option set associated to the VPC, the change is immediate, but any new setting will only affect anything once a DHCP renew occurs
     - What we can configure in an option set:
         - DNS server (Route 53 resolver) what we can use in the VPC